AgustinCB/study/os/ostep/chap30/solutions.md

 9. Now change the number of consumers to two.
 Can you construct sleep strings for the producer and the consumers so as to cause a problem in the code?

 Yes, indeed!

+10. Now examine main-two-cvs-if.c.
+Can you cause a problem to happen in this code?
+Again consider the case where there is only one consumer, and then the case where there is more than one.

+With only one consumer, no.